-I am an independent journalist working in Geneva, Switzerland.
-I believe journalism can have an impact if done earnestly.
+I am an independent journalist and a researcher working in Geneva, Switzerland.
+I am an optimist and believe that journalism is worth fighting for.

-Like many aspiring young reporters, I headed to New Delhi in the winter of 2003 and ended up working for pink papers.
-After nearly five years of doing the rounds in Delhi’s corridors of power, as is the wont of journalists in the capital, I decided to quit just as I was beginning to get too comfortable.
+Like many aspiring young Indian reporters, I headed to New Delhi in the winter of 2003 and ended up working for pink papers.
+After nearly five years of doing the rounds in Delhi’s corridors of power, (as is the wont of journalists in the capital), I decided to study further.
 Soon, I headed to New York University in late 2008 for a masters’ program in Business & Economic Reporting to learn finance and long-form investigative writing.
 I worked in New York for two years, alongside University.
 I moved to Switzerland in 2010 and have since been working as a freelance journalist.

-In 2013, I finished another masters in Development Studies at The Graduate Institute in Geneva.
+In 2013, on winning a full scholarship, I finished another masters in Development Studies at The Graduate Institute in Geneva.
 I have worked at a trade law firm and at a UN public health organization here in Geneva.

-I have reported on public finances, India’s monetary policy and the financial sector, for the biggest pink papers in India, based out of Delhi.
+I have reported on public finance, India’s monetary policy and the financial sector, for the biggest pink papers in India, based out of Delhi.
 In New York, I reported on debt and bankruptcy in the immediate aftermath of the financial crises in different newsrooms.
-In Switzerland, I write on issues of banking secrecy, illicit financial flows, bilateral trade deals, intellectual property and the pharmaceutical industry.

-Alongside journalism, I also do short-term, custom research-based work on issues that interest me.
+Alongside journalism, I also do short-term, custom research-based work on issues that further my understanding of international development.

 I have a bachelors in science, in genetics, chemistry and microbiology from Osmania University, Hyderabad.
-I am also trained in broadcast journalism from The Asian College of Journalism, Chennai.
+I also have a bachelor’s degree in economics from a distance-learning program.
+I am trained in broadcast journalism from The Asian College of Journalism, Chennai.

 I love reading, writing and traveling.
-I live in a small Swiss town located on the shores of Lake Leman, with my husband.
+I live in a small Swiss town along Lake Leman.